KavourEI/KavourEI/README.md

 - **Favorite Algorithm:** The one that works!
 - **Data's Best Friends:** R & Python 🐍
 - **Nerdy Hobby:** Predicting the future using data (still a work in progress 🪄)

+## 📚 Currently Interesting at:
+- **Agents:** Exploring possibilities and getting my hands dirty, [here](https://huggingface.co/learn/agents-course/unit0/introduction)
+- **AI in greek:** Searching optimised ways to communicate with LLMs in greek.
+- **Hobbyt:** A personal project soon to be announced properly.

 ## 📫 Let's Connect!